asvspb/zerotier-via-docker/README.md

 ---
 **Fresh server?**
 If you are setting up a new ZeroTier network, you can use the `initial-server-setup.sh` script to automate the installation and configuration.
 Run `initial-server-setup.sh` once on a pristine Ubuntu 22.04 host.
-It installs Docker + Compose v2, Lasydocker, UFW/Fail2ban and other base utilities.
+It installs Docker + Compose v2, Lazydocker, UFW/Fail2ban and other base utilities.

 ## Requirements
 * Linux x86-64, ≥1 CPU, ≥1 GiB RAM